 - Attempt to collect more than the debt you owe.
 Some debt collectors attempt to tack on additional fees that are not detailed in your original lending agreement, which is illegal.

 - Call repeatedly at all times of the day.
-According to the law, creditors cannot call you between 8 a.m. and 9 p.m., or at other times when they know it would be inconvenient for you.
+The FDCPA prohibits debt collectors from calling you before 8 a.m. and after 9 p.m., or at other times when they know it would be inconvenient for you.

 - Use abusive or intimidating language.
+The FDCPA protects you from abusive debt collection practices.
 Making insults or threats of physical violence over the phone violates the FDCPA.

 - Inform outside individuals of the debt you owe.
 Debt collectors can only share details of your debts with legal advisors and close family members, such as a spouse or parent (if you are under 18).
-Also, they may only contact outside sources to locate you, but they may only contact the outside source once.
+Also, a debt collector may only contact outside sources to locate you, but they may only contact the outside source once.

 - Ignore your debt validation request.
 Debt collectors must not continue to attempt to collect debts after they receive a debt validation letter.
 They must respond to the letter before continuing collection attempts.